Vamana/Car-Values-Analysis/README.md

 # Car Values Analysis
  We present an analysis of a used car sale price dataset, applying the CRISP-DM framework to determine what drives pricing.
-This repository also contains a Jupyter notebook,  along with associated data and images, which was used to analyze the data.
+This repository also contains a <a href="https://github.com/Vamana/Car-Values-Analysis/blob/main/ASubbaraman-CarValues.ipynb">Jupyter notebook</a> along with associated data and images, which was used to analyze the data.

 ### Business Understanding
 We would like to understand what features of a used car drives prices.
 From the dataset containing several characterestics of cars, the goal is to identify the most important features that determine car value.
 We will do this by first building a Machine Learning model and training it on the data.
 After cross-validating the model, we will extract the features that are most dominant in accurately predicting car prices.